dannguyen/journalism-syllabi/README.md

 <a href="http://ipeirotis.github.io/DwD/">Homepage</a> /
 <a href="http://ipeirotis.github.io/DwD/syllabus/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The volume of data being generated every day continues to grow exponentially.
+        The volume of data being generated every day continues to grow exponentially.
 We capture and store data about pretty much every aspect of our lives.
 Being able to handle and analyze the available data is now a fundamental skill for everyone.
-The objective of this course is to challenge and teach stu...</em></p>
+The objective of this course is to challenge and teach stu
+        </small></p>

         <p>Instructors: Panos Ipeirotis</p>
     </td>
     <td>
-        New York University
+        <small>New York University</small>
     </td>
   </tr>